0pcom/magnets/README.md

 Any hugo theme can be used.
 Patience and a delicate touch are required when making theme-based changes.

+Any partial template in [layouts/partials](/layouts/partials) should be usable with another [hugo theme](https://themes.gohugo.io/), given that the corresponding entries in [config.toml](/config.toml) which are used by the partial are added to the config file

 Build the front end (or rebuild to integrate changes)
 ```
 hugo